-With the end of the Cold War, many dared hope that the scourge of nuclear weapons would be ended once and for all.
-Yet, today, more than two decades later, the drive to build nuclear weapons by some governments continues, energized in no small part by the policies of the U.S. government.
+Decades after the end of the cold war, the drive to build nuclear weapons by some governments continues, energized in no small part by the policies of the U.S. government.
 The awful power of nuclear weapons indiscriminately threatens all people.